Alethio36/mediastack/README.md

 1) - [] only install wanted apps
 2) - [] auto configure all the arr apps with eachother
 3) - [] setup dns, proxy, and ssl with the apps for lan acess
-4) - [] setup jellyfin and jellyseerr to work with cloudflare tunnell
+4) - [x] setup jellyfin and jellyseerr to work with cloudflare tunnell

 # apps involved

+      - [x]  xxxx:xxxx # gluetun -vpn - vpn tunnell
       - [x]  8085:8085 # qbittorrent -vpn - torrenter
       - [x]  8989:8989 # Sonarr -vpn - tv
       - [x]  7878:7878 # radarr -vpn - movie